rhycrea/picusBackendChallenge/README.md

 # Current Features
-  - server creates relative tables
+  - server creates database tables
   - multiple peers can register to server.
   - server accepts or rejects a peer.
-  - server logs registering request to database.
+  - server logs results of registering requests to database.

 # Picus Backend Challenge